 Mail protocols: For messaging, SOGo fully makes use of standard protocols such as IMAP and SMTP.

-Microsoft Exchange ActiveSync: The de facto standard for synchronization of email, contacts, events, and tasks with mobile devices that use Apple iOS, Android, Windows Phone or BlackBerry 10.
+Microsoft Exchange ActiveSync: The de facto standard for synchronization of email, contacts, events, and tasks with mobile devices that use Apple iOS, Android, or Windows Phone.

 Supporting open standards provides SOGo with extensive interoperability, scripting capabilities and more.